chinamike65/hugo-tuolesi/content/book3/book3en.md

 148

-Praise the endless merits of all Buddhas and Bodhisattvas in the ten directions and three times, including the Buddhas and Bodhisattvas in the grain field.
+Praise the endless merits of all Buddhas and Bodhisattvas in the ten directions and three times, including the Buddhas and Bodhisattvas in the merit field.

 Such a compliment is very special.